folio-org/raml-module-builder/doc/upgrading.md

 * https://github.com/folio-org/raml/pull/140/files

-Therefore you need to change the parameters of your methods that implement the RAML generated interfaces - remove the lang parameter, and add the `String totalRecords` parameter before the `int limit` parameter.
+Therefore you need to change the parameters of your methods that implement the RAML generated interfaces - remove the lang parameter, and add the `String totalRecords` parameter before the `int offset` parameter.
 The compile will fail unless this is done.

 Examples: